NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: See the commands per tool.
 Users should be able to see what commands are available per tool.
 They should be able to run `tool-name list`and the options should be shown in the screen of the cli.
 Common options are: install, update, configure, delete.

+Feature: Add new tools to SuperCli
+Users should be able to add custom tools to SuperCli by running `tools add <tool-name>`.
+The command will guide users through an interactive setup process where they specify the tool's name, description, available commands, and installation requirements.
+Once added, the tool becomes available system-wide and can be invoked like any built-in tool.
+Users can also contribute their custom tools to a shared registry for the community.

 Feature: colorise the different commands
 User should see nice colors when they use supercli